 Mandatory Attendance Age & Exceptions: All children who are or will turn six years old before January 1st of the current school year are of mandatory attendance age.
 Children who have not turned eighteen years of age are of mandatory attendance age.
+This policy does not apply when attendance is made impossible or impracticable by severe weather conditions or by the mental or physical illness of the student or a child whom the student is parenting.
 This policy does not apply when temporary illness or severe weather conditions make attendance impossible or impracticable.
 A child who will not reach age 7 before January 1st of the current school year may be excused from mandatory attendance if the child's parent or guardian completes an affidavit affirming that alternative educational arrangements have been made for the child.